wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/config-file.rst

 api.selector
 ^^^^^^^^^^^^

-Defines if the user is allowed to change the selected API directly from the Wazuh app top menu.
+Defines if the user is allowed to change the selected API directly from the Wazuh Wazuh Kibana plugin top menu.

 +--------------------+-------------------------------+
 | **Default value**  | false                         |